In this Bar Rescue episode, Jon Taffer visits G.I Jodi’s in Littleton, Colorado.

 Travis is also doing great working in all areas while Jodi is relaxed and acting like an owner.

-Jon takes time to complement Jen on her progress.
+Jon takes time to compliment Jen on her progress.

 He then says goodbye to the mother and son to the applause of the whole bar.